How much are Nevada closing costs? | Who pays them? | Nevada seller closing costs calculator | How to save when you sell | FAQs

 Save on realtor fees

 Thankfully, there's a way to save big by selling with Clever.
-With listing fees of just $3,000 or 1%, you'll save an average of $6,841 on a median-priced home in Nevada.
+With listing fees of just 1.5%, you'll save thousands on realtor commission, putting more money in your pocket

 Frequently asked questions